How to Get Your Adoption Records

 How to Get Your Adoption Records: Eligible Persons

-Courts generally seal adoption records once an adoption is finalized, but the records can be accessed if the proper steps are taken by someone who's eligible to obtain the records.
+Courts generally seal adoption records once an adoption is finalized.
+But, the records may be accessed if the proper steps are taken by someone who's eligible to obtain the records.

-In a typical adoption, a birth certificate is changed or amended to change the name of the biological parents to the names of the adoptive parents.
+In a typical adoption, a birth certificate changes from including the names of the biological parents to the adoptive parents.
 An amended birth certificate is then provided to the family after the adoption is final.
 The original copy of the birth certificate is normally placed in the adoption records and sealed permanently.

 While it's common for adoption records to be closed after the adoption is final, some states and agencies leave this information open at the request of the biological parents.
 Typically, only the adopted person, birth parents, or adoptive parents can obtain access to sealed adoption records.